bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 The [`Changed<T>`] query filter detects when a component has been changed.
 Adding a new component counts as "changed" - in otherwords, this is a superset of [`Added<T>`].

-Removing components works differently, see the section below.

 ```rust
 // Detecting added components
 fn detect_added_position(query: Query<Entity, Added<Position>>) {